Bronkoknorb/PyImageStream/README.md

 Logrotate
 ---------

-When starting the server using the `start.sh` command it will write a log file to a `server.log` file.
+When starting the server using the `start.sh` command it will write to a `server.log` file.
 To avoid that this log file grows infinite create the following logrotate rule as `/etc/logrotate.d/PyImageStream`:

 ```
 /home/pi/software/PyImageStream/server.log {